Seamless major upgrades with blue-green deployments Innovation Release

 Ensure the cluster is in healthy state.

-Remove the blue data group(s)
+Remove the blue data groups

-The last step in the upgrade procedure is to remove the old version data group(s).
-In the Overview tab from the cluster page, select the triple dot drop-down menu for the old version data group you wish to remove and select the Delete Data Group action.
+The last step in the upgrade procedure is to remove any old version data groups.
+In the Overview tab from the cluster page, from the ellipsis menu for the old version data group you want to remove, select Delete Data Group.

 Ensure the cluster is in healthy state.